WybeNetwork/VistaPanel-Themes/README.md

 [WoltBase](https://applications.cpanel.net/listings/index/user/user:WoltBase) for the free Christmas theme.

-[creatort](https://github.com/creatort) for the Modified Discord and Space VistaPanel themes, as well as providing the Glass (and one not fully implemented) themes.
+[creatort](https://github.com/creatort) for the Modified Discord and Space VistaPanel themes, as well as providing the Glass and Retro themes.

-[Anyx](https://github.com/4yx) for the Glass and (the not fully implemented) themes.
+[Anyx](https://github.com/4yx) for the Glass and Retro themes.

 [You](https://github.com/settings/profile): This could be you!
 Feel free to create a theme, and [open a Pull Request](https://github.com/WybeNetwork/VistaPanel-Themes/compare) for us to add it!